Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 Dried figs

-Soup with milk, cream soup with chicken, mushrooms, tomatoes and broccoli
+Soup with milk, creamy soup made from chicken, mushrooms, tomatoes and broccoli

 Boiled canned beans